-This report is an annual update of the agricultural product import standards and enforcement mechanisms in Venezuela for U.S. exporters of agricultural commodities, foods, and beverages.
-Venezuela remains a complicated destination for exporting agricultural products, but opportunities exist.
+This report is an annual update of Venezuela's agricultural product import standards and enforcement mechanisms for U.S. exporters of agricultural commodities, foods, and beverages.
+Venezuela remains a complicated destination for exporting agricultural products, but the market has grown by more than 75 percent since 2019, suggesting opportunities exist.